polterguy/hyper-core/README.md

 Also notice that the default timeout for the cache object in Hyperlambda is 30 minutes, but this can be changed as you see fit.
 Sliding expirations are also supported.

+**Notice**, our above example could in theory have multiples clients doing a lookup consecutively for the same item.
+To modify it such that only one client will invoke Google Translate, you'll need to use a **[read-lock]** while checking the cache, and a **[write-lock]** while writing to the cache.
+Yet again, this is beyond the scope of this document.
+Shoot me an email at thomas@gaiasoul.com if you'd like for me to write a blog, with an example of how to do this though.

 ## Authentication and authorisation

 There are also authentication end points in Hyper Core, to login and logout a user, towards the